divysaxena24/Parity/README.md

 ---

-© 2026 Parity Technologies.
+© 2026 Parity.
 Optimized for absolute golfing performance and global impact.